Chief Executive Officer

 Tameka started at Surfing Australia in 2015 as an Intern doing Marketing and Events.
-Since completing a Bachelor of Business degree with Award Majors in Events and Marketing at Griffith University in 2015, Tameka joined the Surfing Australia team on a full time basis in an Office Administration role. and currently undertaking a Diploma of Digital Marketing in her spare time to continue to improve her skills.
+Since completing a Bachelor of Business at Griffith University in 2015, Tameka joined the Surfing Australia team on a full time basis in an Office Administration role.
+In 2016, Tameka joined the Partnersips and Events team working as the Partnership Coordinator.

 High Performance Centre Coordinator

 Cameron has been passionately involved in sport for the better part of his life.
 After playing competitive soccer, tennis and golf, he started surfing in 2009 and directed his tertiary studies toward the sporting sector.
 He graduated from Griffith University in 2011 with a Bachelor of Business, majoring in Marketing with a Sport Management minor.
 After completing a volunteer internship in the Hurley Surfing Australia High Performance Centre administration office, his position evolved into a part time role and in June 2012 he was appointed to a full time position.